kevindelord/swift-style-guide/README.markdown

     guard let article = webArticle else {
         return
     }

-    guard let title = article.title where (title.characters.count > 100) else {
+    guard let title = article.title, (title.characters.count > 100) else {
         return
     }

     print("Title: (title)")
 }
 ```

 ### Defer

-The code defined in the defer block will be executed just right before the completion of the **current scope**, regardless of errors.
+The code defined in the defer block will be executed right before the completion of the **current scope**, regardless of errors.

 The defer statement should be used for cleanup or default operations.